rdegges/django-twilio/docs/source/contribute.rst

 After setting up your developer environment you can run::

-    $ flake8 django_twilio
+    $ make lint

 This will lint the entire project and ensure PEP8 standards are being stuck to.

-**Please note**: We're pretty relaxed on line length, but make sure you keep it below 90 charactes where possible.
+**Please note**: We're pretty relaxed on line length, but make sure you keep it below 90 characters where possible.

 Docs